Mohanned29/TimeTableGenerator/README.md

 - **User Interface:** Provides an interactive and easy-to-navigate interface for users to view and manage the schedules.
 - **API Endpoints:** Flask routes handle requests to generate, update, or fetch schedules, interfacing with the scheduling system backend.
 - **Data Visualization:** Integrates tools for visualizing schedules in a calendar view to facilitate easier understanding and management.

+### Getting Started
+**To set up and run the scheduling system:**

+- **Installation**: Ensure Python 3.x is installed along with Flask.
+Install other dependencies as listed in requirements.txt.
+- **Execution:** Run the Flask application with python app.py and utilize the provided API endpoints to interact with the system.